kiran-b/class-notes/_posts/distributedsystems/2013-03-21-hypervisor.md

 receive the same interrupts.
 However, between failure and the end of the epoch, the interrupts received by the primary are lost.
 Thus, these must somehow be re-issued.
-Hypervisor assumes that all I/O devices have the ability to issue an `uncertain interrupt,' telling the processor that the I/O may or may not have been performed.
+Hypervisor assumes that all I/O devices have the ability to issue an 'uncertain interrupt,' telling the processor that the I/O may or may not have been performed.
 Hypervisor then keeps track of all pending I/O operations, and, upon failure, issues uncertain interrupts for them.
 Since the operating system must be able